LATE STONE AGE (NEOLITHIC) ART: MOSTLY FIGUIRINES AND ENGRAVINGS

 Surveys of European sites by archaeologist Ian Hodder led him to conclude the same thing.
 At the sites he investigated he found many representations of death and wild animals and theorized that they were attempts by humans to overcome their fear of wild nature.
 By placing the representations in caves and dwellings, he theorized, they were somehow pacified.

+Body adornment appeared to have been practiced in the Stone Age.
+Lots of jewelry and beads from the period have been found.
 Neolithic farmers adorned their faces with tattoos of blue tridents.
-The oldest known tattoo is on Otzi.
-See Iceman Archaeologists have unearthed palettes for grinding and mixing face powder and eye paint dating to 6000 B.C.
+The oldest known tattoo is on Otzi, the Iceman Archaeologists have unearthed palettes for grinding and mixing face powder and eye paint dating to 6000 B.C.
 There is evidence that men shaved as far back as 20,000 years ago.
 There are cave drawings with beardless men, Sharpened flints and shells have been found in graves that may have been used as razors.

 Late Stone Age Sculpture